raspishake/rsudp/README.md

 #### Resources

 8) [Get help](#get-help)
-   - help resources, community support, and paid technical support
+   - Help resources, community support, and paid technical support

 ## How to use these tools
 ([back to top](#contents-of-this-readme))

 Before you do anything, you should read the [manual page on UDP](https://manual.raspberryshake.org/udp.html#udp).
 This will tell you how to forward UDP data from your shake to a port on your local computer.
 That page is available at https://manual.raspberryshake.org/udp.html#udp.

-The standard way to utilize the Raspberry Shake's UDP capability is by forwarding the UDP stream to a computer on the same local network.
-If the Shake and the computer you're working on aren't on the same network, usually you have to aim the UDP stream at the router on your side, then fiddle with the port forwarding settings on your router to forward the data to a port at your device's IP address.
+The standard way to utilize the Raspberry Shake's UDP capability is by forwarding the UDP stream to a computer on the same local network (see [Local example diagram](#local-example-diagram) below).

+If the Shake and the computer you're working on *aren't* on the same network, usually you have to aim the UDP stream at the external IP of the router on your side, then fiddle with the port forwarding settings on the router to forward the data to a port at your device's local, internal IP address (see [remote example diagram](#remote-example-diagram) below).

 ### Local example diagram